sunil-01/git-project/Automation Projects/Create Challenges and add moderators.md

 worked with -: Asynchronous functions,promises,puppeteer,async-await,set-timeout.css-selectors.

-This project is an automation project that directly creates challenges when the link and total number of challemges count provided by user.
+This project is an automation project that directly creates challenges and adds moderators for those challenges so the loop will run at max 5 times
-But in the hacker-rank website we can only make atmost 3 challenges.
+But in the hacker-rank website we can only make atmost 5 challenges.

 With this project i have a good knowledge on async-await,promises,Async programmes.